Australia Student Visa : Requirements, Processing Time, Fees 2025

 Higher Education Sector

-The higher Education Sector refers to Students that are enrolled in a registered full-time higher education course at a University/ college or institute.
-The following courses are covered under this category of visa:
+The higher Education Sector refers to Students enrolled in a registered full-time higher education course at a University/ college, or institute.
+The following courses are covered under student visa Australia - Subclass 500 include:

 - Courses at the undergraduate level at a University (Bachelor/Associate Degree)